maubuz/2W6-Notes/docs/wk9/grid.md

-2. Visit both websites below and use the Gris Inspector in the Dev Tools to visualise their Grid System:
+2. Visit both websites below and use the Gris Inspector in the Dev Tools to visualize their Grid System:
    - [**Futurismo**](http://labs.jensimmons.com/2016/examples/futurismo-1.html)
    -  [**Variations on a grid**](http://labs.jensimmons.com/2017/01-003.html)